SaltyGoo/saltygoo.github.io/pages/BaldurHex/12-LionsWay.md

 <span class="blacktitle"> Feature B - Old Standing Stones</span>

 A long abandoned meeting point for druids at the confluence of ancient leylines.
 Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.
 However, this one seems to have been defiled by a gruesome murder ritual.
+The other standing stones that can be activated are in:

+- <a href="/pages/BaldurHex/01-CloakwoodGrove">01 - Cloakwood Grove</a>
+- <a href="/pages/BaldurHex/14-LarswoodStones">14 - Larswood</a>
+- <a href="/pages/BaldurHex/22-RedCanyons">22 - Red Canyons</a>

 ---